murat-dogan/node-datachannel/README.md

 ![Build CI](https://github.com/murat-dogan/node-datachannel/workflows/Build%20CI/badge.svg)

-> "libdatachannel is a standalone implementation of WebRTC Data Channels and WebSockets in C++17 with C bindings for POSIX platforms (including Linux and Apple macOS) and Microsoft Windows. "
+> "libdatachannel is a standalone implementation of WebRTC Data Channels, WebRTC Media Transport, and WebSockets in C++17 with C bindings for POSIX platforms (including GNU/Linux, Android, and Apple macOS) and Microsoft Windows.
+It enables direct connectivity between native applications and web browsers without the pain of importing the entire WebRTC stack. "

 NodeJS bindings for [libdatachannel](https://github.com/paullouisageneau/libdatachannel) library.